catppuccin/musicbee/README.md

 Originally based on [this](https://github.com/dracula/musicbee) Dracula MusicBee theme, which is based on the [MaterialMix](https://getmusicbee.com/addons/skins/203/materialmix-hidpi-supported/) theme.

-Note that might be useful to somebody: MusicBee can also be run on Linux using Wine!
-I have it working in a 32-bit wineprefix with dotnet48, gdiplus and xmllite.
-To play M4A files, you'll need to put a copy of bass_aac.dll from [here](https://www.un4seen.com/download.php?z/2/bass_aac24) in the folder alongside MusicBee.exe.
-This doesn't work perfectly, eg crashes on file converters page in preferences, but works well enough for me.

 ## Usage

-1. Download the `.xmlc` file for the palette and accent colour you want from [the releases](https://github.com/James-McK/Catppuccin-MusicBee/releases/tag/v2.2.0)
+1. Download the `.xmlc` file for the palette and accent colour you want from [the releases](https://github.com/James-McK/Catppuccin-MusicBee/releases/tag/v2.3.0)
 2. In MusicBee, using the menu in the top-left go to Select Skin >> Add Skin
 3. Browse and select the downloaded `catppuccin-palette.xmlc` file
 4. MusicBee should restart with the selected theme applied

+Note that might be useful to somebody else: MusicBee can also be run on Linux using Wine!
+I have it working in a 32-bit wineprefix with dotnet48, gdiplus and xmllite.
+To play M4A files, you'll need to put a copy of bass_aac.dll from [here](https://www.un4seen.com/download.php?z/2/bass_aac24) in the folder alongside MusicBee.exe.
+This doesn't work perfectly, eg crashes on file converters page in preferences, but works well enough for me.

 ## Development